jtsai972/Friend-Finder/README.md

   <h3 align="center">Friend Finder</h3>

   <p align="center">
-    My first foray into building a Heroku App using Node and Express
+    My first foray into building an app using Node, Express, and Heroku
     <br />
     <a href="https://github.com/jtsai972/Friend-Finder"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://dashboard.heroku.com/apps/whispering-plains-97873"><strong>Try it out on Heroku »</strong></a>
+    <a href="https://whispering-plains-97873.herokuapp.com/"><strong>Try it out on Heroku »</strong></a>
     <br />
     <br />
     <a href="https://github.com/jtsai972/Friend-Finder/issues">Report Bug</a>